rchovatiya88/React-Quiz-App/README.md

 ### `npm test`

+### `Cypress Tests`

+To run the cypress tests, run the following commands in the terminal: `npx cypress open`

+This will open the cypress test runner.
+Click on the `App.spec.js` file to run the tests.

+Here is gif of the tests running:
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.